sspiky/roblox-group-fund-tracker/README.md

 - put your bot token in the `bot.run()` at the bottom
 - change channel id on the `bot.get_channel(123456789123456789)` line
 - change footer of embed or remove it completely if you want
+- change sleep time if you want - default is `1 hour / 3600 seconds`